lightward/mechanic-tasks/docs/email-customers-who-purchased-product/README.md

 Use "Test mode" to have Mechanic show you what emails it _would_ send, if test mode were disabled.

 This task requires you to certify that the messages sent are directly related to customer activity.
 Our email provider, Postmark, does not allow bulk messaging.
 [Read more about their policy.](https://postmarkapp.com/blog/bulk-vs-transactional)

+## Installing this task

+Find this task [in the library at usemechanic.com](https://usemechanic.com/task/email-customers-who-purchased-product), and use the "Try this task" button.
+Or, import [this task's JSON export](../../tasks/email-customers-who-purchased-product.json) – see [Importing and exporting tasks](https://docs.usemechanic.com/article/505-importing-and-exporting-tasks) to learn how imports work.

+## Contributions

+Found a bug?
+Got an improvement to add?
+Start here: [../../CONTRIBUTING.md](../../CONTRIBUTING.md).